At a Glance

 Best VPN to Unblock Netflix

-ExpressVPN offers what I have found to be the best access to Netflix content among any of the VPNs I have tested.
+NordVPN offers what I have found to be the best access to Netflix content among any of the VPNs I have tested.
 The provider’s comprehensive global server coverage opens up Netflix content from any region.
 Plus, the provider shows a great willingness to continue the good fight, quickly replacing blocked IP addresses with new ones.

 While I have run into times when a previously-working IP no longer provides access to Netflix, I can usually find a working IP with only a few clicks of the mouse.

-In addition to doing an excellent job of keeping the information superhighway to Netflix wide open, ExpressVPN offers a goodly amount of information to aid you in making your Netflix experience the best it can be.
+In addition to doing an excellent job of keeping the information superhighway to Netflix wide open, NordVPN offers a goodly amount of information to aid you in making your Netflix experience the best it can be.
 This includes a section of tips and tricks for using the service, an FAQ and links to helpful browser extensions.